Faber-Castell

-Faber-Castell AG is a manufacturer of pens, pencils, other office supplies (e.g., staplers, slide rules, erasers, rulers) and art supplies, as well as high-end writing instruments and luxury leather goods.
-Headquartered in Stein, Germany, it operates 14 factories and 20 sales units throughout the globe.
-The Faber-Castell Group employs a staff of approximately 8,000 and does business in more than 120 countries.
+Faber-Castell AG is a German privately held multinational manufacturer of pens, pencils, other office supplies (e.g., staplers, slide rules, erasers, rulers) and art supplies, as well as high-end writing instruments and luxury leather goods.
+Headquartered in Stein, Bavaria, Germany, it operates 14 factories and 20 sales units throughout the globe.

+The Faber-Castell Group employs a staff of approximately 6,500 and does business in more than 120 countries.
 The House of Faber-Castell is the family which founded and continues to exercise leadership within the corporation.
 Faber-Castell manufactures about 2 billion pencils in more than 120 different colors every year.

 History

+Founding, family ownership, and early expansion (1761-1896)

-Faber-Castell was founded in 1761 in Stein, Germany, by cabinet maker Kaspar Faber (1730–84) as the A.W.
-Faber Company.
+Faber-Castell was founded in 1761 in Stein, Germany, by cabinet maker Kaspar Faber (1730–1784) as the A. W. Faber Company.
 It has remained in the Faber family for eight generations.
-The company expanded under Kaspar Faber's great-grandson, Johann Lothar Freiherr von Faber (1817–96), and his wife, Ottilie.
+The company expanded under Kaspar Faber's great-grandson, Lothar von Faber (1817–1896), and his wife Ottilie.